-The Commissioner of Emergency Services and Public Protection shall charge the following fees for the item or service indicated:

-(1) Each search of the record files made pursuant to a request for a copy of an accident or investigative report which results in no document being produced, sixteen dollars.

-- (2) Each copy of an accident or investigative report, sixteen dollars. - 15.
-It is found that the relevant portions of the Resident State Trooper contract between the State Police and the respondents state the following: - Section I.A.: 'The Town hereby delegates to the State Police the authority to supervise and direct the law enforcement operations of appointed constables and police officers in the Town . . .' - Section I.D.: 'All Town police investigation records shall be maintained by the Department of Emergency Services and Public Protection.
-All investigation reports shall be prepared, formatted and submitted in the manner approved by State police.' - 16.
+- 16. Section 29-10b, G.S., provides in relevant part that: - The Commissioner of Emergency Services and Public Protection shall charge the following fees for the item or service indicated: - (1) Each search of the record files made pursuant to a request for a copy of an accident or investigative report which results in no document being produced, sixteen dollars. - (2) Each copy of an accident or investigative report, sixteen dollars. - 17.
+It is found that the relevant portions of the Resident State Trooper Contract between the State Police and the respondents state the following: - Section I.A.: 'The Town hereby delegates to the State Police the authority to supervise and direct the law enforcement operations of appointed constables and police officers in the Town . . .' - Section I.D.: 'All Town police investigation records shall be maintained by the Department of Emergency Services and Public Protection.
+All investigation reports shall be prepared, formatted and submitted in the manner approved by State police.' - 18.
 It is found that the contract, on its face, delegates the town's law enforcement authority specifically to the State Police, and requires reports to be maintained by the State Police.
-However, it is also found that the contract does not on its face delegate the town's FOI obligations to the State Police nor does it abrogate the towns' own record-keeping responsibilities. - 17.
-It is concluded that, even when read in the context of the Resident State Trooper contract, there is nothing in §29-10b, G.S., that supports the respondents' claim that they are not required, under §§1-210(a) and 1-212(a), G.S., to provide a copy of the records upon request. - 18.
-Based upon the findings and conclusions above, it is found that the respondents violated the disclosure provisions of §§1-210(a) and 1-212(a), G.S., by failing to comply with the complainant's records request described in paragraph 9(b) and 9(c), above. - 19.
-With respect to the complainant's allegation that the respondents' compliance was not prompt within the meaning of §§1-210(a) and 1-212(a), G.S., the respondents explained, at the hearing on this matter, and it is found, that the respondents realized only after the first hearing in this matter, that the summons requested by the complainant, described in paragraph 9(a), above, would be subject to the erasure provisions, and therefore, those documents would have to be reviewed to extract only the non-erased summons for the complainant's review.
-However, that task had not been performed at the time of the May 1, 2014 hearing in this matter. - 20.
-With respect to the records described in paragraph 9(c), above, the respondents explained that the delay resulted from their failure to fully understand how to conduct an accurate search to determine which of the nolled cases that fell within the scope of the complainant's request had actually been erased.
-The respondents explained that they discovered that it was better to seek the court for assistance, however by that time, several weeks after the March 4, 2014 hearing had already passed. - 21.
-At the hearing on this matter, the respondents indicated that they had only recently received an accurate list from the court of the nolled cases that had been erased and would be prepared to provide the complainant with the records related to the non-erased cases at some time shortly after the hearing.
+However, it is also found that the contract does not on its face delegate the town's FOI obligations to the State Police, nor does it abrogate the town's own record-keeping responsibilities. - 19.
+It is concluded that, even when read in the context of the Resident State Trooper Contract, there is nothing in §29-10b, G.S., that supports the respondents' claim that they are not required, under §§1-210(a) and 1-212(a), G.S., to provide a copy of the records they themselves also maintain, upon request. - 20.
+Based upon the findings and conclusions above, it is found that the respondents violated the disclosure provisions of §§1-210(a) and 1-212(a), G.S., by failing to comply with the complainant's records request described in paragraph 9(b) and 9(c), above. - 21.
+With respect to the complainant's allegation that the respondents' compliance with the request described in paragraph 9(a), above, was not prompt within the meaning of §§1-210(a) and 1-212(a), G.S., the respondents explained, at the hearing on this matter, and it is found, that they realized only after the first hearing in this matter that the summons requested by the complainant, described in paragraph 9(a), above, would be subject to the erasure provisions, and therefore, those documents would have to be reviewed to extract only the non-erased summons for the complainant's review.
+That task had not been performed at the time of the May 1, 2014 hearing in this matter.